dascritch/cpu-audio/INSTALL.md

 `--cpu-cue`                 | Color for the chapter lines under the time-line             | `#000` `--cpu-timeline-limits`     | Color of the bordered playing, if a ending point is defined | `#f00`

+If the user prefers a reduced motion interface, the player will remove any motion and transitions.
+This is an accssibility feature.

 Some color/background values are not recommended, as `currentColor` and `transparent` ([explained here in French](https://dascritch.net/post/2019/11/13/Deux-couleurs-bizarres-en-CSS)), except if you also define `--cpu-focus-background` and `--cpu-focus-color` to address accessibility issues.

 In case you need to create some specific breakpoints, the best way is to create a theme and make your own version.
 See [API.md](API) and [CONTRIBUTING.md](CONTRIBUTING).